arashnm80/arashnm80.github.io/handbook.md

 ### Reboot
 Let's clear the cache and start from scratch.
 Let's assume I'm born in this body with this knowledge and in current situation right now.
 ### FUCK
+### Plan
+What is my plan?
+#### plan vs. no-plan
+- writing goals, milestones, metrics, deadlines
+- just intuition, improvisation, guts, subconscious
+#### Plan A-B
+- choose a simple, obvious, immature, plan A to move by and choose a complicated, more delicate, time-needed plan B.
+- at the same time move by plan A and work on plan B.
+- when plan B reached good enoug point make it the new plan A and repeat this routine by creaing a new plan B
 ### Overthink
 Don't reduce thinking.
 Think more and more and more.
 But think through action and real work.
 Always do something important and useful, and while doing it think about better alternative options, process feedbacks, ...
 Always assess success probabilities of each option and choose which one has a higher weight in my mind.
 And no matter I have a few lines of data of millions of it, I've processed for 30 seconds or 30 years, choose the best option and move according to it.